 You may already know Wisconsin as America’s Dairyland.
-But we’re more than that, with an agricultural and agribusiness footprint that means big business for both the state and Jefferson and Dodge counties.
+But we’re more than that, with an agricultural and agribusiness footprint that means big business for both the state and Greater Jefferson County.

-The Jefferson and Dodge County region has a $4.78 billion agricultural economy with nearly 18,000 jobs linked to agriculture and agribusiness.
-Farmers in the two-county region own and manage the resources of more than 629,000 acres of land.
+Greater Jefferson County has a $2 billion agricultural economy with more than 7,000 jobs linked to agriculture and agribusiness.
+Farmers in Jefferson County own and manage the resources of more than 220,000 acres of land.
 The area’s large and diverse agriculture industry supports many processing and food manufacturing businesses, and is home to green technologies, including wind turbines and manure digesters.
 Leading agricultural products include eggs, dairy, grain, soybeans and peas.
 In addition, the area is home to agribusinesses doing cutting edge work, including Ab E Manufacturing, a facility in Waterloo designed to help accelerate market entry for science-driven animal health and nutrition discoveries from entrepreneurial scientists.

 It’s Happening Here: Workforce